dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 ## Telemetry

-Build Analysis sends Known Issues telemetry to `engineeringdata` Kusto DB.
+Build Analysis sends Known Issues telemetry to the `engineeringdata` Kusto DB.
 The telemetry includes data about all the matches between build breaks and Known Issues the automation was able to find.

 Two tables are used to store this data, `KnownIssues` for build related matches and `TestKnownIssues` for test related matches.
 You can use the following columns, in both tables, to build queries: